Abstract of Title: A condensed history or summary of all transactions affecting a particular tract of land.

-Title Plant: The total facilities: records, equipment, xtures, and personnel: required to function as a title insurance operation in some parts of the country.
-Technically, the organization of o cial records a ecting real property into a system, which allows quick and e cient recovery of title information.
+Title Plant: The total facilities: records, equipment, fixtures, and personnel: required to function as a title insurance operation in some parts of the country.
+Technically, the organization of official records affecting real property into a system, which allows quick and effcient recovery of title information.

 Title Search: An examination of public records, laws and court decisions to disclose the current facts regarding ownership of real estate.

 Tolerances: See “Variances.”